23 things to do on the Thames, London

 Hear London’s famous bell

-One of the iconic symbols of London, the Elizabeth Tower – containing Big Ben, as the Great Bell is known – along with the Palace of Westminster border the river at Westminster.
+One of the iconic symbols of London, the Elizabeth Tower – containing Big Ben, as the Great Bell is known – border the river at Westminster, along with the Palace of Westminster (aka the Houses of Parliament).

 Choose from a treasure hunt in Greenwich to a murder mystery in Bankside to a spy mission in Westminster as well as trails for Battersea and Putney Bridges, and the rather pretty section called Strand on the Green at Chiswick.